Dorina Waldmeyer

 Project Number: 179.1029

-South Sudan, the youngest country in the world, is currently facing a number of severe political, economic and humanitarian crises.
+South Sudan, the youngest country in the world, is currently facing a number of serious political, economic and humanitarian crises.
 Since 2013, the country has suffered from an ongoing civil war that has led to numerous deaths, displacement and a worsening humanitarian emergency.
 Despite a peace agreement signed in 2018, violence and human rights violations by various armed groups continue.

 Immediate humanitarian emergency aid: